Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

 >
 > I started this study project with the vision of understanding how Deep Neural Networks work, and bridging the gap between human and artificial intelligence.
 The task taught me a lot, about my skills and the naivete of my vision.
 There is only so much I achieved, but in this repository, I have laid the groundwork of taking this vision foward.
 >
 > The idea was to use shallow autoencoders to learn a representation of spectrograms of chimpanzee recordings, and use these low dimensional representations to cluster the audio to identify components of chimpanzee language.
-The spe
 >
 > You will find a `pipeline.py` file.
 This file performs the entire process of reading the data, reducing its dimensions and clustering those dimensions.
 I have provided an explanation of the code and commented it thoroughly in order to facilitate users in tweaking the model and running their own experiments.
 I have taken extra pain to reduce redundant work.
 >